gentry-php/gentry/README.md

 tests (boooooring) is often skipped.
 Please don't; it's important and oh so handy once you have them in place.

-Gentry was designed with three goals in mind:

-1. To make writing tests _so_ easy even the worst slacker will bother;
-2. To alleviate writing boilerplate code by generating skeletons for you.
+Gentry was designed to make writing tests _so_ easy even the worst slacker will bother, and to alleviate writing boilerplate code by generating skeletons for you.
-3. Speed.
-You want to run tests before you push, so if they're slow that's _annoying_.

-## Prerequisites
-- Make sure you have PHP7.
-Seriously, Gentry uses some new features so it'll fail miserably on anything older.
-- Turn on assertions and configure them to throw `AssertionError` on failure.
-  See [this section in the
-  manual](http://php.net/manual/en/function.assert.php); both values should be set to `1`.

 ## Installation
 ```sh